Faculty Profile for Dr. Josh Daspit

 Teaching InterestsEntrepreneurship, strategic management, family business

-Research InterestsEntrepreneurship; family business; minority business; small and medium-size enterprises
+Research InterestsEntrepreneurship; family business; minority business; small business

 Selected Scholarly/Creative Work